EvaGraceSmith/Reading-Notes/301/class-07.md

 ### If you took Code 201, skim this article again for a refresher.
 If you did not take Code 201, read this article and think about how it can influence the way you work with your partners during pair programming.

-* Psychological safety: Everyone feels safe in taking risks around their team members, and that they won’t be embarrassed or punished for doing so.
+* "Psychological safety: Everyone feels safe in taking risks around their team members, and that they won’t be embarrassed or punished for doing so.

 * Dependability: Everyone completes quality work on time.